Blog

 Sprinto: The best Thoropass alternative

-If you’re considering Thoropass but want a more automation-driven option, Sprinto is worth a close look.
+If you’re considering Thoropass but want a more autonomous, automation-driven approach, Sprinto is worth a close look.

-• Automate 90%+ of routine compliance tasks with pre-mapped controls and continuous evidence collection
+• Automate the majority of compliance tasks with continuously monitored controls and real-time evidence collection

-• Layer multiple frameworks like SOC 2, ISO 27001, HIPAA, GDPR, PCI DSS, and FedRAMP in one dashboard
+• Run multiple frameworks like SOC 2, ISO 27001, HIPAA, GDPR, PCI DSS, and more in parallel

 Sriya